LiveLike/livelike-docs/docs/Web SDK/web-chat-localization.md

 ---
 As an integrator you have the ability to localize the EngagementSDK features.
 Multiple languages can be used, and they can be changed on the fly.

+The built-in user interface provided by the web SDK is internationalized so that things like placeholder text, button labels, and other UI elements can be localized as part of the integration.
+Localizations are provided in the _localization object_ format, and localizations can be added at init or at runtime.
+The HTML elements provided by the LiveLike SDK respect the `lang` attribute and will use the corresponding localization key if it exists.

 ## The localization object

 Localizations are represented as nested objects.
 The outer object keys are [ISO 639-1 Language Codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), and the inner objects are mappings from placeholder keys to their localized values.